 We currently have no plans to do a similar study (a long-term, prospective study) in other breeds of dogs or cats.
 Morris Animal Foundation funds many other types of health studies, including clinical trials and genetic studies, in other dog breeds as well as general canine health studies and many feline studies, too.

-Two scientific papers have been published.
-One paper focuses on the structure of the study, and the other on the baseline demographics of the cohort.
+Four scientific papers have been published.
+One paper focuses on the structure of the Study, and another on the baseline demographics of the cohort.
+A recently published paper from Embark Inc., which used data from the Study, showed the effect of inbreeding on fertility.
+The fourth paper looks at the relationship between timing of spay/neuter and the development of obesity and non-traumatic orthopedic injury.
 As scientific/epidemiological findings develop over time, we will publish this information in scientific journals and share on our website, through email, in press releases and on social media.

-You can sign up to receive the Golden Retriever Lifetime Study eUpdate.
-This quarterly digital update gives you the latest information on the study, as well as scientific highlights and a chance to meet some of our enrolled participants.
+You can sign up to receive the Golden Retriever Lifetime Study email.
+This monthly digital update gives you the latest information on the Study, as well as scientific highlights and a chance to meet some of our enrolled participants.

-Laboratory results from each annual study visit are uploaded to your veterinarian’s study account within three to five business days.
-You also can view these results on your dog’s Lab Results tab at caninelifetimehealth.org once the veterinarian has shared the results with you.
+Laboratory results from each annual Study visit are uploaded to your veterinarian’s study account within three to five business days.
+You also can view these results on your dog’s Lab Results tab at morrisanimalfoundation.org/golden-retriever-lifetime-study once the veterinarian has shared the results with you.

-You may review your dog’s annual appointment questionnaires (owner and veterinarian) in one place under the Appointment History tab of your dog’s online record at caninelifetimehealth.org.
-Please contact the study team at 855.4GR.DOGS (855.447.3647) or [email protected] and we can help you check your compliance status.
+You may review your dog’s annual appointment questionnaires (owner and veterinarian) in one place under the Appointment History tab of your dog’s online record at morrisanimalfoundation.org/golden-retriever-lifetime-study.
+Please contact the Study team at 855.4GR.DOGS (855.447.3647) or [email protected] and we can help you check your compliance status.